dji-sdk/Mobile-SDK-Doc/source/android-tutorials/UILibraryDemo.md

 In this tutorial, you will learn how to use DJI Android UI Library and DJI Android SDK to create a fully functioning mini-DJI Go app easily, with standard DJI Go UIs and functionalities.
 By the end of this tutorial you will have an app that you can use to show the camera FPV view, check aircraft status, shoot photos, record videos and so on.

-You can download the tutorial's final sample code project from this [Github Page](https://github.com/DJI-Mobile-SDK-Tutorials/Android-UILibraryDemo).
+You can download the tutorial's final sample project from this [Github Page](https://github.com/DJI-Mobile-SDK-Tutorials/Android-UILibraryDemo).

 We use Mavic Pro and Nexus 5 as an example to make this demo.
 For more details of customizing the layouts for iPhone devices, please check the tutorial's Github Sample Project.
 Let's get started!